img-1

 Resources

 As resources are the backbone of any project it is important to continually monitor resource availability and utilisation.
-This check can be performed by simply utilising the facility within the planning software to provide the relevant resource histograms.
-Where there are indications of extensive resource over-allocation should be resolved so as not to over commit resources for the remaining works.
+This check can be performed by simply utilising the functionality within the planning software to provide the relevant resource histograms.
+Where there are indications of extensive resource over-allocation action should be taken to resolve this so as not to over commit resources for the remaining works.
 This can be achieved by either assigning additional resources, should it be practicable, or by extending the durations of the activity/s, or by re-sequencing works.

 Schedule Quality